ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ## Introduction

 OAuth2 authentication is a crucial component of modern web applications.
 Recently, I have been learning this technology and have implemented a login system for an Axum web application using Google OAuth2 as a study project.
 In this post, I will explain my implementation in detail and discuss some technical considerations I made.
 I use simplified code snippets for ease of explanation.
 The complete code for this implementation is available at https://github.com/ktaka-ccmp/axum-google-oauth2.
 Feel free to reference it as I explain the implementation details.

-## Overview of OAuth2 Authentication
+## OAuth2 and OpenID Connect Overview

+OAuth2 and OpenID Connect (OIDC) are two closely related standards for authorization and authentication in web applications.

+**OAuth2: The Authorization Framework**
+OAuth2 enables users to grant applications access to their resources without sharing credentials, using access tokens instead.
+The most common implementation is the **authorization code flow**, where users authenticate with an authorization server (like Google) and the application receives tokens to access resources.
+OAuth2 focuses solely on authorization - granting permission to access resources.

+**OpenID Connect (OIDC): Adding Authentication**
+OIDC builds on OAuth2 by adding authentication capabilities.
+It introduces the **ID token**, a JWT containing user identity information, allowing applications to verify user identity while getting resource access in a single process.
+While OAuth2 handles "what can this app access?", OIDC answers "who is this user?"

 ### Basic Authentication Flow